hyoshida1106/gitview/README.md

 ### Operating conditions

-Developed using JDK21.
+The program was eveloped using JDK21.
 Please prepare an environment where Java21 is available for execution.

 ![img_1.png](img_1.png)